VinayKDH/browser-extension/EXTENSION_ICON_CLICK_SUMMARY.md

 ## 🔄 **Multiple Ways to Open Sidebar**

 ### **1. Extension Icon Click** ⭐ **NEW**
-- Click the AIML Gyan icon in browser toolbar
+- Click the Tens AI icon in browser toolbar
 - Most intuitive and discoverable method

 ### **2. Keyboard Shortcut**